 Doing so defines two components of the scattering.
-The first component associated with an energy-smooth S matrix $\langle S \rangle$ is direct scattering, which is scattering from channel a to iwhich proceeds without forming a collision complex-this is the generalization of the "shape elastic" cross section in the single channel example above.
-The second component associated with the energy fluctuations of the S matrix $\Delta S$ is indirect scattering, which is also scattering from channel a to i but which proceeds via a collision complex-this is the generalization of the "compound elastic" cross section in the single channel example above.
-As such this approach is completely general and can equally well treat systems which proceed purely directly, purely indirectly, or any combination thereof.
-For ultracold collisions of alkali-metal dimers, which we are primarily interested in here, the potential-energy surface is barrierless, meaning in principle there is no reason why direct reactions should not occur [4,36,37].
+The first component, associated with an energy-smooth S-matrix $\langle S \rangle$, is direct scattering which is scattering from channel a to i which proceeds without forming a collision complex-this is the generalization of the "shape elastic" cross section in the single channel example above.
+The second component, associated with the energy fluctuations of the S-matrix ΔS , is indirect scattering which is also scattering from channel a to i but which proceeds via a collision complex-this is the generalization of the "compound elastic" cross section in the single channel example above.